vera-institute/In-Our-Backyards-Symposium/README.md

 Submissions should include an abstract of 150-500 words and a brief biographical statement and CV.
 Please submit all materials by Sunday, February 9, 2020

-We request that submissions be made through email to <trends@vera.org>.
+We request that submissions be made online at [https://backyards.submittable.com/submit](https://backyards.submittable.com/submit).

 If you have questions, please contact Vera at trends@vera.org or Jack Norton by mail at 34 35th Street, 4-2A, Brooklyn, NY 11232.